nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 };
 {% endhighlight %}

-When the resource is destroyed, we simply traverse the list and free each buffer in reverse order.
+When the resource is destroyed, we recursively free each byte array.

 {% highlight cpp %}
 ArenaMemoryResource::~ArenaMemoryResource() {